matthewjwhite/spotty/README.md

 :warning: **Mac only.** :warning:

-Easy management of your favorite songs on Spotify from your terminal.
+Easy access from your terminal to your favorite Spotify songs.

 No API token required, just the Spotify client.